Emellio/emellio-docs/README.md

 Documentation is generated using Typedoc.

-Generate to docs folder by running `npm run docs` or `npm run watch`.
+Generate to github.io folder by running `npm run docs` or `npm run watch`.

-The docs folder is a separate git repo publishing to [hithub pages](https://emellio.github.io).
+The github.io folder is a separate git repo at ../anderswestberg.github.io publishing to [hithub pages](https://anderswestberg.github.io).

-Commit changes for both the top repo and the docs repo.